itx-informationssysteme/jobapplications/Documentation/ChangeLog/Index.rst

 1.0.4 - Bugfixes
 ----------------
 * [BUGFIX] fixed error "Unsupported or non-existing property name "categories" used in relation matching" when using categories with filters
+* [FEATURE] added support for optional file uploads, you can now disable the required attribute on the file uploads #48

 1.0.3 - Bugfixes
 ----------------